 Dog insurance to weather any storm

 Vet bills for the simplest of ailments, accidents and allergies can sometimes cost a paw and a tail.
-From unexpected vet visits to medication, hospital bills and more.
-Our canine buddies deserve the medical care when they need it, but the knowledge, skill and equipment vets use is costly.
+From unexpected vet visits to medication, hospital bills and more – it all adds up.
+Our canine buddies deserve proper medical care when they need it, but the time, tools and expertise involved naturally come at a cost.